amir2539/gorm_project/README.md

 # gorm_project
 An example for golang REST api with **gorm** and **gin** htpp framework.

-this demo uses `mysql` . make you haveit installed.
+this demo uses `mysql` . make sure you have it installed.

 configure port and databe in .env file